 As Finn climbed down into the cockpit of the Gradisian, he felt a pair of metal paws touch his shoulders.
 "What was the hold up, man?"

 "Heh.
 Yeah."
 Jake settled in the copilot's seat and wagged his tail end happily.
-Finn couldn't help but smile.
+"You should ask her out."

 The Gradisian was a refitted quarian fighter, originally built four-hundred years ago during the Reaper War.
 The fact that it was still in prime condition was a testament to the quarian's technical prowess; even when something did break, fixing it was never a problem.
 The weapons were very underpowered for the time, but the drive was still fully functional, if a few centuries newer than the ship it powered.

 As the cockpit slid shut, Finn patted Jake on the head and asked, "You ready?"